About: History: Test Development

 2006: A poll conducted by the University of Baltimore's Schaefer Center for Public Policy shows the majority of Maryland residents support high school exit exams.

 2007: Maryland State Board of Education reviews HSA performance to determine if adjustments to the graduation requirement are needed.
+State Board agrees to add the Bridge Plan for Academic Validation as an alternative for passing an HSA.

 2008: Maryland State Board of Education reviews HSA performance to determine if adjustments to the graduation requirement are needed.
+State Board agrees to add a waiver provision to the HSA requirement for eligible students.

 2009: The class of 2009, the first group of students required to pass the HSAs, graduates from high school.